nalgeon/sqlean/docs/submit.md

 select '06', cbrt('whatever') is null;
 ```

-4. Add compilation steps to the Makefile:
+4. Add compilation and test steps to the Makefile:

 ```Makefile
 compile-linux: